 In a recent article we discussed the reasons why do we hike and for a number of us one of those reasons was photography.
 I can safely say that I have spent almost 20 years griping about not being able to find the ‘perfect camera’.
 I’ve been to Egypt and found that my wide angle lens was not quite wide enough to get just the right shot that I wanted of the pyramids.
 I’ve been to Borneo and found that my telephoto lens was just not good enough to capture the orangutans that were just out of reach.
 My camera was too heavy, didn’t have a good enough pixel count etcetera ecetera.
 Essentially what I want is a full frame SLR camera with the weight and size of a compact camera, that fits into your pocket, only has one lens to do everything, perfectly, produces very high quality images, is waterproof, and doesn’t require a second mortgage to purchase.
 I’ll be happy for someone to identify this mythical camera if it exists.
 I’m sure one day in the future we will get there.

 After coming to the realisation that there is no such thing as the ‘perfect do it all camera’ I finally decided that I either carried a bulky camera set up weighting around 3kg and that took up pack space or else that I was going to have to compromise.
 My alternative was to pay a Sherpa to carry my photographic equipment on my trips (I have seen this done by the way).
 Now I know that there are holsters and packs that exist that will place cameras at the ready but they carry with them their own compromises that I don’t wish to make.
-In the end I decided that what I needed as my main camera was a high quality compact camera that would fit into my pants pocket, or hip pocket of the pack, that I could easily access and for me that was the Sony RX100 mark 1 compact camera.
-My SLR was now relegated to shorter trips where I have a specific goal in mind.
+In the end I decided that what I needed as my main camera was a high quality compact camera that would fit into my pants pocket, or hip pocket of the pack, that I could easily access and for me that was the Sony compact camera range.
+My SLR has now relegated to shorter trips where I have a specific goal in mind.

 Now while the choice of camera plays a big part in the image quality a number of other factors relating to how you take photos is equally important.
 The following 10 suggestions are just some of the very basic photography tips that anyone can do to improve there on trail photography.
 For me photography is a bit of an addiction and I’m always looking for that next shot.
 By no means would I claim any great level of expertise as a photographer but by looking for the right opportunity anyone can produce good images that they will be happy to share with friends and family or that will help bring back the memories years after the trip is over.